cuiqui/nice-bot/README.md

 # nice-bot
 Discord niceness bot tracker.
 It will keep track of every nice comment made within the case insensitive regex: `(?<!\S)n+i+c+e+(?!\S)`, in a context-free grammar.
 If it has any mentions or quotes, it will also keep track of them.

+One service of the bot supports being included in multiple servers, metrics and quotes won't collide.
+Bare in mind that it is not meant to be used in 200 servers with 5000 members each; I mean, if `pandas` can support it then you're free to try, but whatever, man.

 ### Install
 It's a debian package, you should do it inside a virtual environment.